Activities for The Great Big Green Week

 Swap idea 4: Swap one cooked dinner option for a plant-based one

-Being vegan is better for the planet because cultivating plants requires less energy and produces less emissions than farming animal products.
+Being vegan is better for the planet because cultivating plants requires less energy and produces fewer emissions than rearing animals.

 Do your pupils know which foods are vegan and which not?
 Why not sort them as a group on the whiteboard?